google/private-membership/README.md

 *   The server does not learn whether the client's query results in a membership or non-membership determination.
-*   The querying client does not learn any information about the set of identifiers that are stored by the server beyond whether the querying client's identifier is a member or not of the server-held set of identifiers.
+*   The querying client does not learn any information about the set of identifiers that are stored by tge server beyond whether the querying client's identifier is a member or not of the server-held set of identifiers.
     In other words, the querying client learns the bare minimum amount of information which is only the answer of the membership query.